A Gift from Above

 - Or beginning, ruler

-Now between the throne and the twenty-four elders, and surrounding the throne,3 there were four living creatures, full of eyes in front and behind.
-7 The first living creature was like a lion, the second like a calf, the third had a face like a man, and the fourth was like an eagle in flight.
-8 Each one of the four living creatures had six wings, and they were full of eyes all around and deep within; and day and night they take no rest, but are continually saying, “Holy, holy, holy, is the Lord God, the mighty Ruler over all; he who was, and is, and is to come!”
+Between the throne and the twenty-four elders, and encircling the throne,7 there are four living creatures,8 full of eyes in front and behind.
+7 The first living creature is like a lion, the second is like a calf, the third has a face like a man, and the fourth is like an eagle in flight.
+8 Each of the four living creatures has six wings, and the creatures9 are full of eyes all around and deep within; and day and night they take no rest, saying, “Holy, holy, holy, is the Lord God, the mighty Ruler over all, who was and who is and who is to come!”

-9 Now whenever the living creatures gave glory, honor, and thanks to the One seated upon the throne, to him who lives forever and ever, 10 the twenty-four elders would fall down4 before the One seated upon the throne, and worship him who lives forever and ever; and they would throw down their victor’s wreaths before the throne, saying, 11 “Worthy are you, our Lord and our God, to receive glory, honor, and power, for you created all things: through your will they came to be, and through your will they were fashioned as they are.”
+9 Now whenever the living creatures give glory and honor and thanks to the One seated on the throne—to him who lives forever and ever—10 the twenty-four elders fall down10 before the One seated on the throne, and worship11 him who lives forever and ever; and they throw12 down their victor’s wreaths before the throne, saying, 11 “Worthy are you, our Lord and our God, to receive glory and honor and power; for you created all things, and through your will they came to be and were fashioned as they are.”

 - Or halo